-10. Talk to someone you love.
+10. Talk to someone.

 If you have a supporting person who can listen to you, talking can help you to look at things from another perspective and become calmer.

 11. Remind yourself that distress is temporary.

 Some may take a little longer, but eventually, all things will get better.
-Stay patient.